 Skara (grilled) and roasted dishes include:

 - Kavarma: usually prepared in the frying pan and served in a clay pot.
-It contains meat (pork or chicken), onions, peppers and spices.
+It contains meat (pork or chicken), onions, peppers, and spices.

 Vegetarian Dishes: Amazing Taste Even Without Meat

-Fasting before Easter and especially before Christmas is widely popular in Bulgaria with the culmination being on Christmas Eve when only non-meat Bulgarian dishes are served on the table.
+In fact, fasting before Easter and especially before Christmas is widely popular in Bulgaria with the culmination being on Christmas Eve when only non-meat Bulgarian dishes are served on the table.

-- Kachamak: maize porridge, served with melted butter, paprika and cheese.
+- Kachamak: maize porridge, served with melted butter, paprika, and cheese.

-- Green beans stew: a stew made of fresh green beans, ripe tomatoes, carrots, onions, seasoning and oil.
+- Green Beans Stew: a stew made of fresh green beans, ripe tomatoes, carrots, onions, seasoning, and oil.

-Bread, Pastries, Desserts And Snacks: A Great Way To Start A Day Or Finish A Meal
+Bread, Pastries, Desserts, And Snacks: A Great Way To Start A Day Or Finish A Meal

-Most pastries and desserts can be served for breakfast or at the end of a meal.
+Bulgarian pastries and desserts can be served for breakfast or at the end of a meal.
 Basically, if you’ve been invited to dinner and didn’t finish your dessert, your host will pack it and you can eat it for breakfast the next day.

-Typical desserts, snacks and breakfasts are:
+Typical desserts, snacks, and breakfasts include:

-- Banitsa: a pastry made of layered dough sheets and a mixture of whisked eggs, yoghurt and white brine cheese.
-Alternatively, instead of cheese, it can be prepared with leek, spinach or cabbage.
+- Banitsa: a pastry made of layered dough sheets and a mixture of whisked eggs, yoghurt, and white brine cheese.
+Alternatively, instead of cheese, it can be prepared with leek, spinach, or cabbage.
 There’s also a sweet version with pumpkin and walnuts.

 - Kozunak: sweet bread with walnuts and raisins, typically baked for Easter.